NLC001/Docker-Project/README.md

 3. Sequence Diagram
 This diagram shows the step-by-step sequence of actions for the application’s main functionalities:
 User Login:
-Users enter their credentials, which are verified by the Authentication module through the Database.
+Users enter their credentials, which are verified by the authentication module through the database.
 Admin CRUD Operations:
 After login, Admins can perform CRUD operations to manage user records, with each action interacting with the Database to retrieve or modify data.